Watkinsville in Oconee County, Georgia — The American South (South Atlantic)

 Erected 2014 by The Georgia Historical Society, the Watkinsville City Council, Bethel Baptist Church, the Oconee County Historical Society, the Oconee County Board of Education, and the Georgia Natural Resources Foundation.
 (Marker Number 108-2.)

 33° 50.9′ N, 83° 24.483′ W. Marker is in Watkinsville, Georgia, in Oconee County.
-Marker is at the intersection of Colham Ferry Road and Morrison Street, on the right when traveling south on Colham Ferry Road.
+It is at the intersection of Colham Ferry Road and Morrison Street, on the right when traveling south on Colham Ferry Road.
 Touch for map.
 Marker is at or near this postal address: 191 Colham Ferry Road, Watkinsville GA 30677, United States of America.
 Touch for directions.

 After the dedication ceremonies, held in the school auditorium, attendees walked down to the road to the site of the marker.

-Photographed By David Seibert, May 17, 2014
+Photographed by David Seibert, May 17, 2014

 5. E. D. Stroud School Marker